 View All Beverages NotesThis is the avant-garde laboratory of the perfumer, featuring everything from the smell of hot rain on asphalt to the invisible radiance of Iso E Super.
 These notes are often less about a specific 'smell' and more about a texture, a feeling, or an atmospheric vibration that gives modern fragrances their edge.

-A synthetic note smelling of tuberose and ylang-ylang.
-It adds floral power.
+A synthetic smelling of sage and fruit.
+It is herbal and wine-like.

 A specific accord from the O Boticário brand.
 Floral and commercial.